tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-20-how-docs-as-code-impacts-writing.md

 ---
-title: "How you write influences what you write &mdash; interpreting trends through movements from PDF to web, DITA, wikis, CCMSs, and docs-as-code"
+title: "*How* you write influences *what* you write &mdash; interpreting trends through movements from PDF to web, DITA, wikis, CCMSs, and docs-as-code"
 permalink: /blog/how-you-write-influences-what-you-write/
 categories:
 - writing